zshell/Hatch/README.md

   --passlist=PASSLIST   Enter the password list directory<br>
   --website=WEBSITE     choose a website<br>
 dont worry if you load up the tool without any args youll go to the default wizard!
+Also i removed the apt xvfb and pip2 pyvirtualdisplay
 ## Installation Instructions
 ```
 git clone https://github.com/MetaChar/Hatch